[Editor’s note: “The Top 15 Stocks to Buy in 2020” is regularly updated to include the most relevant information available.]

 The coronavirus pandemic is roiling global financial markets.
 But, while the pandemic is a very serious issue that we need to tackle with all of our resources, we will get through this.
 Mankind will survive.
 So will stocks.
 Humans have a 200,000 year track record of trumping crisis after crisis, and U.S. stock markets have a 200 year history of overcoming bear market after bear market.

-I truly believe that we will look back at this 2020 coronavirus sell-off in stocks as a once-in-a-lifetime opportunity to buy growth stocks.
+I truly believe that we will look back at the 2020 coronavirus sell-off in stocks as a once-in-a-lifetime opportunity to buy growth stocks.
 Many high-quality, world-changing companies which represent the future of global society, have seen their share prices drop to bargain levels over the past two months… because of a pandemic that, while serious, is temporary.

 In the big picture, the coronavirus pandemic will pass.
 The secular growth narratives underpinning these stocks will not.
 Thus, when the pandemic ends, so will the sell-off in many of these stocks.
 They will proceed to roar significantly higher over the next 5 to 10 years.